This document provides information on Flow management, namely the following actions:

 Then click the corresponding buttons to start (1), edit (2) or delete (4) Flow.
 You can also update all components by clicking (3).

-In case you need to stop a running Flow, click the stop button:
+In case you need to stop a running Flow, click the Stop Flow (1) button.
+Or if you want suspend flow, click Suspend Flow button (2):

 It is important to remember, that every time you change a flow, you create a draft of that flow to make the changes.
 Please note that you can work with a draft not only via UI, but also using API calls.
 All necessary information on this topic can be found in our API documentation